Some qualitative properties of the solutions of the Magnetohydrodynamic equations for nonlinear bipolar fluids: Introduction

 The structure of the nonlinearity of problem \eqref{I} makes it as interesting as any nonlinear evolution equations of mathematical physics such as the conventional MHD or the Navier-Stokes equations.

-When $\bb\equiv0$ then \eqref{I} reduces to the PDEs describing the motion of isothermal incompressible nonlinear bipolar fluids which has been thoroughly investigated during the last two decades.
+When $\bb\equiv0$ then \eqref{I} reduces to the PDEs describing the motion of isothermal incompressible nonlinear bipolar fluids which has been extensively investigated during the last two decades.
 Existence and uniqueness results of weak solution for nonlinear bipolar fluids with homogeneous boundary condition were given in \cite{BELLOUT1}, \cite{BELLOUT4}.
 Existence of unique solution and asymptotic stability of the solutions for the case for nonhomogeneous boundary condition were investigated in \cite{BELLOUT5}.
 The long-time behaviour of \eqref{I} with $\bb\equiv 0$ is investigated in \cite{BELLOUT3} for $\alpha \in [0,1)$ and in \cite{Bloom} for $\alpha \in (-\infty, 0)$.
-Both of the authors of \cite{BELLOUT3} and \cite{Bloom} proved the existence of a global attractor; they also show that the flow is finite-dimensional by giving explicit bounds for the Hausdorff and fractal dimensions of the global attractor.
+Both of the authors of \cite{BELLOUT3} and \cite{Bloom} proved the existence of a global attractor; they also showed that the flow is finite-dimensional by giving explicit bounds for the Hausdorff and fractal dimensions of the global attractor.
 Existence results for multipolar fluids are also given in \cite{MALEK} and \cite{NECAS1}.
-These are just examples of relevant work related to \eqref{I} with $\bb\equiv 0$, the reader can consult \cite{MALEKetal} and \cite{RUZICKA-2} for detailed and recent reviews of results for nonlinear bipolar fluids.
+These are just examples of relevant work related to \eqref{I} with $\bb\equiv 0$, the papers \cite{MALEKetal} and \cite{RUZICKA-2} contain some reviews of results for nonlinear bipolar fluids.